jeremyandrews/Argus-app/memory-bank/progress.md

   - Standardized default values across components ("date" as default grouping style)
   - Added proper memory management for subscriptions

+- ✅ **Fixed Rich Text Blob Architectural Issue** (Completed, with partial success):
+  - Addressed architectural disconnect between model context and UI views:
+    - Fixed core issue: NewsDetailView was creating its own ViewModel, losing SwiftData model context
+    - Modified NewsDetailView to accept pre-configured ViewModel via constructor pattern that maintains context:
+      ```swift
+      init(viewModel: NewsDetailViewModel) {
+          _viewModel = ObservedObject(initialValue: viewModel)
+          self.initiallyExpandedSection = viewModel.initiallyExpandedSection
+      }
+      ```
+    - Updated all initialization points (AppDelegate.swift, NewsView.swift) to use new constructor pattern
+    - Fixed UIModalPresentationStyle references to use proper Swift enum
+    - Removed references to no-longer-existing properties (notifications, allNotifications, currentIndex)
+    - Updated SimilarArticleRow to no longer use the removed bindings
+  - Status after fix:
+    - Log analysis shows blobs **are** now being correctly saved to the database:
+      - Success message: `✅ Saved blob for criticalAnalysis to database (11551 bytes)`
+      - Success message: `✅ Successfully saved blob to database model`
+      - Success message: `✅ Blob saved to database (11551 bytes)`
+    - CloudKit is properly syncing the blobs to iCloud:
+      - Log shows successful record creation: `<CKRecord: 0x10fa16280>`
+      - Log shows modified blob fields: `"CD_criticalAnalysisBlob", "CD_titleBlob", "CD_bodyBlob"`
+      - Log confirms CloudKit export success: `CoreData: warning: CoreData+CloudKit: Finished export`
+    - However, there are still some issues that need further investigation:
+      - Error remains for some articles: `⚠️ Article 2F1B3CEA-BE44-4F30-944E-E0115CB334F7 has no model context - not saved to database`
+      - This suggests some article instances are still being created without a proper model context
+      - Interestingly, even with this error, the system recovers: `⚙️ PHASE 2: Blob loading failed, attempting rich text generation for Critical Analysis`
+  - Future investigation needed:
+    - Trace complete context propagation path to ensure no article instances miss getting a SwiftData context
+    - Verify ArticleModel creation in NewsDetailViewModel is always capturing model context
+    - Review all places in the app that create NotificationData objects to ensure they maintain context
+    - Add more robust fallback mechanisms for cases where context is missing
+    - Enhance logging around context assignment to pinpoint exactly where we're losing it

 - 🔶 **Settings Issue Investigation** (In Progress)
   - Investigating App Badge (Show Unread Count on App Icon) functionality
   - Investigating Navigation issues with missing Engine Stats and Related Articles during chevron navigation